Kongchen Lyang

 ...& deeply Personal.

 'Kongchen Lyang' is NOT a commercial "tour package" but a personal passion project.
-The program is crafted based on my extensive explorations of Sikkim - built to support the Rong community and protect their homeland from mass tourism, unsustainable development and neocolonial travel.
+The program is crafted to support my Rong friends' efforts against mass tourism and unsustainable development.

 Stays